 Love it or hate it, failure is an integral threat to any startup owner.
 “Fail fast,” they say, and some startups obey.
 For obvious economical reasons, investors and startup owners want the endeavour to fail at an early stage rather than at the final one.
 But what they struggle for when they start a business is to never fail at all.
 Easier said than done.

-Top reasons why startups tank are lack of expertise in market needs, poor product quality, failure to monitor user behavior, and neglect of user feedback.
+Top reasons why startups tank are lack of expertise in market needs and poor product quality.
 More often than not, a startup team creates a product that the market simply does not want.
 Maybe they have invented a solution to their own problem and failed to realize that other people never encountered the same problem, too; or maybe the market is just not ready for this product yet.
 Sometimes, a startup idea seems brilliant, yet it falls on face because the co-founders did not actually know what they were doing.
 And, in both cases, the team often does not care to receive their users’ feedback or monitor the behavior of the users in a given system.
 This is the biggest miss, which could cost the startup’s life.

 Top 8 Reasons Why Startups Fail